ebomart/core-activity-manager/README.md

 Use of this APP:

-- is to Create Activity Template and publish it to various outlets.
+- is to Create Activity Template and publish it to various nodes.
 - Once Acitivities are created, it can be completed by end users having required roles.
 - if the activity is not completed till expiry time of activity, the activity will marked as LAPSED and no further action can be taken on that acitivity.